abdirahman-ahmednoor/password-locker/README.md

 A simple python application ro amnage password using TDD with unittest. a user can:
 - Create a new user.
-- Log in an exsiting user.
+- Log in an exsiting user.(Username: 'test' & Password: 't3st' for test data)
 - Remove a saved user.

 When the user is logged in, they can: